scalazone/content/topics/foundations/environment.md

 ```sh
 uname
 ```
-should simply print the output,
+should simply produce the output,
 ```sh
 Linux
 ```
-(even though we are using Windows!) so if the terminal reports an error that `uname` is not recognized, it probably means that the terminal that is running is a "PowerShell" or "Command Prompt" terminal, and not a y
+(even though we are using Windows!) so if the terminal reports an error that `uname` is not recognized, it probably means that the terminal that is running is a "PowerShell" or "Command Prompt" terminal, and not a _WSL2_ terminal.
-_WSL2_ terminal.

 #### Linux

 Different distributions of Linux, such as _Ubuntu_, _Fedora_, _Arch_ or _NixOS_ can come with completely different setups, with different software installed, and different graphical user interfaces.
-The terminal we use will depend on our distribution of Linux, though thankfully, many common Linux tasks require a terminal, so it should not be difficult to find.
+The terminal we use will depend on our distribution of Linux, though thankfully, using the terminal is a common requirement for many tasks on Linuk, so it should not be difficult to find.

-Common Linux terminals are:
+A few common Linux terminals are:
 - `xterm`
 - URxvt
 - Alacritty